nolanzurek/GraphR/README.md

 - Adjustable color and thickness for function lines
 - Adjustable window, step, and gridline parameters
 - Various calculus-based visuaizations, including tangent lines, riemann sums, and integrals
-- Automatic asymtote and extrenum rendering (can be toggled on/off or added manually)
+- Automatic asymtote, intercept, and extrenum rendering (can be toggled on/off or added manually)

 ## Features to be added